-If studies had been included, both review authors would have independently assessed the methodological quality of the included studies and recorded the findings.
+If studies had been included, we would have independently assessed the methodological quality of the included studies and recorded the findings.
 We would have noted the important aspects of methodology: study design, type of control, method of allocation concealment, completeness of follow-up, and the presence of blinding for assessments of non-fatal outcomes.